-If you’re applying for jobs and not reaching the interview stage, consider these application pitfalls
+Applying for jobs and not getting to the interview stage?
+Consider these application pitfalls!

 Applying for new jobs can be frustrating - especially during the current economic crisis.